-With so much changing within autism research (e.g. advances in the research linking ASDs / ASCs to both schizophrenia and bipolar disorder; and also research into the question of whether the autistic brain’s individualities are linked to ‘predictive coding’ – e.g. a poor ability to predict patterns, probability and chance, so the autistic brain experiences ‘mild surprise’ at everything) – isn’t it time for solidarity?
+With so much changing within autism research (e.g. advances in the research linking autism to both schizophrenia and bipolar disorder; and also research into the question of whether the autistic brain’s individualities are linked to ‘predictive coding’ – e.g. a poor ability to predict patterns, probability and chance, so the autistic brain experiences ‘mild surprise’ at everything) – isn’t it time for solidarity?
 Acceptance?
 Education?
-The difference of opinions, while understandable, surely aren’t helping the overall cause of understanding autism spectrum conditions and moving forward with acceptance….
+The difference of opinions, while understandable, surely aren’t helping the overall cause of understanding autism, and moving forward with acceptance….

 A little disclaimer – here at Spectra.blog we don’t claim to be experts about Autism; the information we post here is based purely on our own exposure and experiences.